These beginner tips show how to plant flower bulbs in fall including tulips, daffodils, snowdrops, hyacinth, and more for beautiful blooms in spring.

 If you want to check soil temperatures, use a kitchen thermometer, and check the soil at planting depth.
 Measure at different hours of the day over several days to get the average.
 There is more on checking soil temperatures here.

-If you don’t want to take your soil’s temperature, find out your average first frost date (you can look it up here) and be sure to get them planted at least two weeks earlier.
+If you don’t want to take your soil’s temperature, find out your average first frost date (you can look it up here), watch the weather forecasts, and be sure to get them planted before the ground freezes.

 Best Timing

-Many bulbs need 16 to 18 weeks of cold temperatures to produce blooms the following spring or summer.
+Many bulbs need 16 to 18 weeks (approximately 4 months) of cold temperatures to produce blooms the following spring or summer.
 Missing this dormancy period is one of several reasons our bulbs may not bloom.

 In addition to planting in the ground, you can also grow bulbs in containers.
 See Tip 4 for more.